ReporterAlvarez/J296-Final-Project/README.md

 * In the city column, change 2 cells with "Berkeley" to "BERKELEY"
 ## Spreadsheet 2: Police stops from October 2020 to April 2022
 * Trim white spaces from all cells
-* Under "Information Based Stop" column change "(blank)" cells to "not-listed"
 * Under "If K12 School Is Stop of a student" change "(blank)" cells to "N/A"
   * 8978 blank cells match the number of "false" cells under the "Is Location a K12 Public School" column
-* Under "School Name" column change "(blank)" cells to "N/A"
-* Under "Education Code Section" column change "(blank)" cells to "N/A"
-* Under "Education Code Subdivision" column change "(blank)" cells to "N/A"
+* Under "School Name", "Education Code Section","Education Code Subdivision"  columns change "(blank)" cells to "N/A"
-* Under "Perceived Gender", "Traffic Violation Type", "Traffic Violation Offense Codes", "Suspicion Offense Code", "Suspicion SubType", "Basis for Search", "Basis for Search Narrative", "Basis for Property Seizure", "Type of Property Seized", "Other Contraband Desc", "Warning Offense Codes", "Citation Offense Codes", "In field cite and release offense codes", "Custodial arrest Offense codes" columns change "(blank)" cells to "not-listed"
+* Change blank cells to "not-listed" under the following column heads: "Information Based Stop", "Perceived Gender", "Traffic Violation Type", "Traffic Violation Offense Codes", "Suspicion Offense Code", "Suspicion SubType", "Basis for Search", "Basis for Search Narrative", "Basis for Property Seizure", "Type of Property Seized", "Other Contraband Desc", "Warning Offense Codes", "Citation Offense Codes", "In field cite and release offense codes", "Custodial arrest Offense codes"
 * In "Perceived Race or Ethnicity" column change 175 cells where officers noted two or more races to "Multiple-Races"
 * In "Result of Stop" create a new column titled "Enforcement"
 * Simplify cells into "Citation" "Warning" "Arrest" "Psychiatric hold"